CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 In the PySSPFM application, users can concretely assign the desired phase values for both forward and reverse directions using the <code>pha_fwd</code> and <code>pha_rev</code> parameters.
 It is essential for the user to identify whether they are dealing with a predominant electrostatic component in the On-Field mode through the <code>main_electrostatic</code> parameter.
-Additionally, they can opt to specify the sign for the electrostatic component's slope.
-The user should also provide information about the piezoelectric coefficient sign of the material in the measurement record with the parameter <code>locked_elec_slope</code>.
+Additionally, they can opt to specify the sign for the electrostatic component's slope with the parameter <code>locked_elec_slope</code>.
+The user should also provide information about the piezoelectric coefficient sign of the material in the measurement record.
 With these provided parameters and the calibration protocol, phase values can be attributed to the two peaks in the histogram.
 </p>

 <p align="justify" width="100%">